-The character of a neighborhood can change drastically once one goes over a hill and gets a water view, and this change is very pronounced in Mount Baker.
-On the west side, facing Rainier Valley and South Beacon Hill, the houses are small and modest.
-On the east side of Mount Baker, facing Lake Washington one finds much larger homes on substantial plots of land.
-The two halves are separated by a green belt and Mount Baker Park, which connects to Colman Park and the beach.
+The character of a neighborhood can change drastically once one goes over a hill and gets a water view.
+This exact change is very pronounced in Mount Baker!
+On the west side facing Rainier Valley and South Beacon Hill, the houses are small and modest.
+On the east side of Mount Baker Boulevard facing Lake Washington, one finds much larger homes on substantial plots of land.
+The two halves are separated by a green belt and Mount Baker Park.
+This area conveniently connects to Colman Park and the beach.